JuliaGraphics/Luxor.jl/docs/src/index.md

 For a much more powerful (but less easy to use) graphics environment, try [Compose.jl](http://composejl.org).
 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions and is also required.

+Look in the `test` directory for some examples of the various functions in use.

 ## Current status #

 It's been updated for Julia version 0.5 and for the new Colors.jl.
 It needs more testing on Unix and Windows platforms.

 ## Installation and basic usage